1. Health Hub

-2. Heart Health: 9 Simple and Effective Habits
+Heart Health: 9 Simple & Effective Tips for a Healthy Heart

 Written by

-These numbers show just how important it is to live a heart-healthy lifestyle.
+Ultimately, these numbers show just how critical it is to live a heart-healthy lifestyle.
 This means keeping blood pressure and cholesterol levels in check to prevent strain on your heart.
 Over time, keeping your heart healthy will reduce your risk of heart attack, coronary heart disease, and other cardiovascular diseases.

 1) Maintain a healthy weight

-Having overweight or obesity increases your risk of heart disease, type 2 diabetes, and other problems.
-Excess fat in the body causes your heart to work extra hard.
+Conditions like overweight and obesity increase your risk of heart disease, type 2 diabetes and other problems.
+This is because excess fat in the body causes your heart to work extra hard.
 Over time, this strains the muscle and keeps it from being able to pump blood properly.

-If you have overweight, losing even a small percentage of weight can help improve your health.
-Losing as little as 5 pounds can help lower your blood pressure and improve your overall health.
+Losing even a small amount of weight can help improve your heart health.
+Studies show that shedding as little as 5% of your weight can lower your blood pressure and benefit your overall health!

 2) Get enough physical activity

-Regular exercise does two things.
-For one, it helps you maintain a healthy weight.
+Regular exercise benefits your heart in countless ways.
+For one, it helps you maintain a healthy weight, reduces your risk of type 2 diabetes, and improves your mental health.
 It also gets your heart pumping, which strengthens it.
 A strong heart doesn’t have to work as hard to push blood throughout the body.
-This can lower blood pressure and reduce your risk of heart disease.
+This can lower your blood pressure and reduce your risk of heart disease.

 Exercise also boosts the amount of blood circulating through your blood vessels.
 This causes them to widen and become more flexible, which helps lower blood pressure.

 The Centers for Disease Control and Prevention (CDC) recommends that adults get 150 minutes of aerobic exercise weekly.
-Aerobic exercise can be a brisk walk or a bike ride.
-It can also include jogging, swimming, dancing, and yard work.
+This comes out to about 21 minutes a day and can include a brisk walk, a bike ride, jogging, swimming, dancing, or even yard work!

 In addition to 150 minutes of aerobic exercise, the CDC recommends adults fit in 2 days of muscle-strengthening exercise.
-This could be bodyweight exercises, lifting weights, or carrying heavy loads, even carrying heavy bags of groceries counts.
+This could be bodyweight exercises, lifting weights, or carrying heavy loads – even picking up heavy bags of groceries counts.

-It’s crucial that you start slowly.
+With exercise, it’s crucial that you start slowly.
 Injuries and overtraining occur when we’re overambitious with our fitness goals.
 If you struggle to stay active, aim for a 20-minute walk daily.
-Once that’s done, try upping the time or intensity of the activity.
+Once that’s done, try upping the time or intensity of the activity gradually to make your fitness goals more attainable.

 3) Focus on healthy eating

 In 2019, only 1 in 10 Americans met the recommended fruit and vegetable intake standards.
-Eating healthy foods can lower blood pressure and blood cholesterol levels.
-A heart-healthy diet can protect you against coronary artery disease and other chronic diseases.
+Eating healthy foods can lower blood pressure and blood cholesterol levels, protecting you against coronary artery disease and other chronic conditions.
+So what does healthy eating look like?

 A healthy diet is low in added sugars, sodium, and trans fat.
 This means cutting back on dairy products, fried food, fatty red meat, and salty snacks.